 Lastly, you'll update the reefs slide to reflect the new visibility settings.

-- In the Designer, click Slides.
-For Slide 5, click Update Slide.
+- In the Designer toolbar, click Slides.
+For Slide 5, click Update slide.

 The slide is updated with the 3D Reefs group visible and the 2D Reefs group turned off.
 Next, you'll change the slide's name to match the name of the central reef in the slide, the South Corridors Reef.